Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 ## Overview

-WHMCS (Web Host Manager Complete Solution) is a billing, support and automation platform designed primarily for web hosting companies and service providers.
-This check plugin returns the health status of a WHMCS server via its HTTP-based API, using the [GetHealthStatus API endpoint](https://developers.whmcs.com/api-reference/gethealthstatus/).
+Monitors the health status of a WHMCS (Web Host Manager Complete Solution) installation via the [GetHealthStatus API endpoint](https://developers.whmcs.com/api-reference/gethealthstatus/).
+Reports messages about module versions, license status, and system health indicators.
+Messages are sorted by severity.

+**Alerting Logic:**

+* WARN if any health check message has a severity level greater than "info" (i.e. "warning" or "error")

+**Data Collection:**

+* Queries the WHMCS API at `<url>/includes/api.php` using the `GetHealthStatus` action
+* Authenticates via WHMCS API identifier and secret (`--identifier`, `--secret`)
+* Supports optional HTTP Basic Authentication (`--username`, `--password`)

+**Important Notes:**

-Configuring API acceess and creating an API user in WHMCS is a bit tedious.
+Configuring API access and creating an API user in WHMCS is a bit tedious.
 First, allow IP Addresses to connect to WHMCS:

 * Open <https://whmcs.example.com/path/to/whmcs-admin/configgeneral.php#tab=10>), Tab Security
-* API IP Access Restriction \> Add IP of the hosts accessing the API
+* API IP Access Restriction > Add IP of the hosts accessing the API

 Then create an administrator role with "API Access":